MichaelNdunwa/My_Odoo_Dev_Notebook/notes/01-setup-odoo-dev-wsl.md

 pip3 install -r requirements.txt
 ```
 >💡If you encounter version incompatibility error, edit the requirements.txt,
-  comment out that and try again.
+  comment out that line and try again.

 ---